Icecreambobcat/TSC-Work/DT_T2_2024/MD/research.md

 ### Purpose

 There is one purpose with this product: to provide uncompromising performance when playing these rhythm games, and to be fully customisable.
 We need a design that's both approachable for beginners and experts alike, without sacrificing quality or usability; the product should be designed without planned obsolescence or unsustainable practices in mind, instead being built for the user - extensible, modifiable, and recyclable or reusable at the end of its lifespan.
-While these are a brief outline of some details the product should fulfill, many more specifics can only be decided after an iterative design process.
+While these are a brief outline of some details the product should fulfil, many more specifics can only be decided after an iterative design process.
 At the end of the day, the product is just a keyboard with a specific layout, but an extremely good one at that.

 ### Considerations